Featured in...

 Remember that the sooner you do clear the debt, the sooner they’ll stop contacting you, and the sooner you can get to work on rebuilding your credit profile.

-What action can Lantern take?
+What action can they take?

 As an authorised debt recovery agency, Lantern is allowed to contact you to ask you to request that you pay the debt.